Methamphetamine use in Australia

 Under Australia's law, methamphetamine is a Schedule 8 drug, available for medical use but restricted in manufacture, supply, and possession.
-The drug is sought after by many in Australia to give oneself a ‘high’ or a ‘rush’ in their body.
+The drug is sought after to give oneself a 'high' or a 'rush' in their body.
+Users of this drug often feel senses of exhilaration and arousal as the brain is flooded with monoamines.
 Methamphetamine has many names not only in Australia, but also around the world.
-These include Chalk, Crypto, Gear, Getgo, Tweak, and Cristy, although the two most common ones in Australia today are Speed and Ice.
-Users of this drug often feel senses of exhilaration and arousal as the brain is flooded with monoamines.
+These include chalk, crypto, gear, getgo, tweak, cold and cristy, although the two most common ones in Australia today are ice and shard.
+Speed refers to the powder form of the drug, while ice refers to the highly purified, crystalline form.
+The powder form is often diluted with adulterants including glucose and sucrose.

-Methamphetamine was synthesized in Japan in 1893 from the drug ephedrine; and since then has changed into a variety of different forms.
+Methamphetamine was synthesised in Japan in 1893 from the drug ephedrine; and since then has changed into a variety of different forms.
 Australia has a drug scene which is increasing with the demand for drugs like methamphetamine since the start of 2000.
 As of April 2017, Australia has the highest methamphetamine addiction rate in the world.

 History

-Methamphetamine was first synthesized in Japan by the chemist Nagai Nagayoshi; however, it did not come into prominent public view until the early 1990s when the Australian Federal Police (AFP) was warned of a new drug called "Ice" coming from overseas.
+Methamphetamine was first synthesised in Japan by the chemist Nagai Nagayoshi; however, it did not come into prominent public view until the early 1990s when the Australian Federal Police (AFP) was warned of a new drug called "Ice" coming from overseas.
 During 1991, Hong Kong, Japan and Australia pooled their resources together to seize 80 kilograms of the methamphetamine drug which was believed to be manufactured in China.

-Since the late 1990s, the amount of amphetamine type stimulants and crystal methamphetamine found by the Australian Customs has been increasing, to 1075 kilograms of amphetamine-type stimulants detected at the border in 2011, an increase from the 71 kilograms found in 1997.
+Since the late 1990s, the amount of amphetamine type stimulants and crystal methamphetamine found by the Australian Customs has been increasing, to 1,075 kilograms of amphetamine-type stimulants detected at the border in 2011, an increase from the 71 kilograms found in 1997.
 Today, the drug is in high demand all across Australia, and with this the authorities have been seizing large quantities on a regular basis.

-During November 2014, the AFP successfully intercepted and seized Australia’s second largest drug bust which weighed in at 2.8 tonnes, which included 1.917 tonnes of MDMA and 849 kilograms of methamphetamine.
-This made the bust be the largest methamphetamine seizure and the second largest MDMA bust by the AFP since the first seizure in 1997.
+During November 2014, the Australian Federal Police successfully intercepted and seized Australia's second largest drug bust which weighed in at 2.8 tonnes, which included 1.917 tonnes of MDMA and 849 kilograms (kg) of methamphetamine.
+This bust was the largest methamphetamine seizure and the second largest MDMA bust by the AFP since the first seizure in 1997.
+The biggest bust of methamphetamine occurred in 2022.
+1,800 kg of ice was found inside shipping containers at a Sydney port.
+Around 750 meth labs were raided in 2014.

+In 2018, an industrial-sized, clandestine laboratory was discovered in Croydon.
+The property was located on a suburban street of Adelaide and could produce hundreds of millions of dollars' worth of illicit drugs.
+In 2020, a total of 5.2 tonnes of methamphetamine was apprehended by the Australian Federal Police.